travis-ci/docs-travis-ci-com/user/enterprise/operations-manual.md

 #### Configuration

 Please check if the worker machine has all relevant configuration in order.
-To do so, please use ssh to login to the machine.
+To do so, please use ssh to login to the machine, then open `/etc/default/travis-enterprise`.
-Then open `/etc/default/travis-enterprise`.
 This is the main configuration file `travis-worker` uses to connect to the platform machine.
 Below you find an example:

 ```
 # Default ENV variables for Travis Enterprise